proudlygeek/my-vimrc/README.md

 Please **backup** your *vimrc* and *.vim* folder before installing my configuration files.

-Clone this repo with:
+1. Clone this repo with:

->  git clone git://github.com/proudlygeek/my-vimrc.git
+    git clone git://github.com/proudlygeek/my-vimrc.git

+2. Enter into the folder using:

+    cd my-vimrc

-Then, from inside the folder, type the following:
+3. Type the following:

->  make install
+    make install

 And you're ready to go :-)